isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/Actions after FEM.md

 of the student, and the development of a set of personal goals that builds on the student’ interests, aspirations and needs.
 It also results in an agreed action plan to support the student to attain the goals.</p>
-<p>These are essential ingredients for the Individual Transition Plan and
+<p>These are essential ingredients for the ITP and hence immediately after
-hence immediately after FEM, this information should be translated <strong>into the student’s first ITP</strong>.&nbsp;Please refer to <a href="/individual-transition-plan/about-itp/" rel="noopener noreferrer nofollow" target="_blank">the ITP </a>section to find out how the ITP is developed.</p>
+FEM, this information should be translated <strong>into the student’s first ITP</strong>.&nbsp;Please refer to <a href="/individual-transition-plan/about-itp/" rel="noopener noreferrer nofollow" target="_blank">the ITP </a>section to find out how the ITP is developed.</p>
 <h4>Other Follow-Ups</h4>